carbon-language/carbon-lang/docs/design/generics/details.md

 The restrictions arise from the the algorithm used to answer type questions.
 It works by first rewriting `where` operations to put a declaration, like a function signature or interface definition, into a normalized form.
+FIXME: triggered by type checking.
 This normalized form can then be lazily evaluated to answer queries.
 Queries take a dotted name and return an archetype that has a canonical type name and a type-of-type.

+#### Normalized form

 The normalized form for a function declaration includes generic type parameters and any associated types mentioned in a `where` constraint.